Command-Line Arguments of KLayout

 -lx Used with "-l": add other layers to the layer properties even if they are not defined in the properties file.

--lf Used with "-l": use the lyp file as it is (no expansion to multiple layouts).
+-lf Used with "-l": use the ".lyp" file as it is (no expansion to multiple layouts).

--r <script> Run the given Ruby script in interpreter mode.
-In that mode, KLayout will exit after the script is executed.
-To start KLayout, the script must contain a "Application.exec" method call.
+In "-r" mode, KLayout will exit after the script is executed.
+To start the KLayout application, the script must contain a "Application.exec" method call.
 The script is executed after all other requisites from the command line have been loaded (files, plugins etc.)

--rd <name>=<value> Define the variable in the Ruby context with the given string value.
-The variable will be accessible as "$name".
+-rd <name>=<value> Defines the variable in the Ruby or Python context with the given string value.
+In Ruby, the variable will be accessible as "$name".

--s Load files into same view.
+-s Loads files into same view.

 -t Don't update the configuration file on exit (amnesia mode).

--v Print program version and exit.
+-v Prints the program version and exit.

 -x Synchronous drawing mode (non-threaded).
 This mode can be useful if scripts are run which produce screen snapshots.
 By using this option is made sure that all drawing operations have finished before the snapshot method returns.

 -z Non-GUI mode.
 KLayout will not bring up the user interface.
 See the "-r" option for useful applications of this option.
+Please note that on Linux, this mode still requires a display connection.

 Special Options